Weather of 2018: Tornadoes

 2018 was relatively quiet in terms of tornadoes, and for the first time in history, no EF4 or EF5 tornadoes touched down in the United States.
 However, the state of Connecticut saw a record number of tornadoes.
 The first major tornado outbreak of 2018 came on February 24.
 This tornado outbreak caused two deaths and 20 injuries from 30 tornadoes.
 This became the first tornado related death in the United States in 284 days, ending a record long streak.
 A few days later, a tornado outbreak strikes the United States from March 20 to 22nd.
 An EF3 tornado struck Jacksonville State University, causing $42 million and forcing 9,000 people to go without power.
 A month later, another tornado outbreak affects the United States in mid-April.
 An EF1 tornado in April in Louisiana caused one death.
 An EF2 tornado in North Carolina also caused a fatality, but an indirect one.
 A month later, another tornado outbreak produces an EF0 tornado in Newburgh, New York that results in a death.
 The storm itself causes 5 more deaths as a result of straight-line winds.
 Before that, on May 14, the storm also produced tornadoes across Kansas.

 On June 12, an F4 tornado touches down in Brazil, killing two.
-On July 10 another fatal EF2 touched down, this time in Minot, North Dakota.
+On July 10, another fatal EF2 touched down in Minot, North Dakota.
 One newborn baby is killed and 28 others are injured.
 Nine days later, destructive tornadoes tore across Iowa, causing $320 million in damage, and 37 injuries.
 It also fuels the Table Rock Lake duck boat accident, which kills 17 and injures 7 in Missouri.
 On August 3, an EF4 touched down in Manitoba, becoming North America's only violent tornado of the year, and killing one person.
-The renmants of Hurricane Florence spawned a fatal tornado in Virginia.
+The remnants of Hurricane Florence spawned a fatal tornado in Virginia.
 The tornado outbreak as a whole spawned 37 other tornadoes.
 Just a few days later, the 2018 United States–Canada tornado outbreak causes damage in the Midwestern United States and especially in Ontario and Quebec.
 Before crossing into Canada, Minnesota had its third most prolific tornado day on record.
 300,000 customers in the Ottawa area lost power.
 The tornadoes cause $295 million in damage and injure 31.

 In late October and early November, another tornado outbreak occurs, spawning 61 tornadoes.
 There is one indirect death due to an EF1 in Mississippi, and two direct deaths due to an EF1 tornado in Maryland.
 Just a few days later, another fatal tornado touches down in Tennessee.
 A tornado outbreak then started at the end of the month and continued into December, which spawned 49 tornadoes, including an EF3 in Illinois that injured 22.
 Another tornado death occurs due to an EF1 in Missouri.
 Two weeks later, the 2018 Port Orchard tornado touches down in Port Orchard, Washington.
 The tornado caused $1.81 million in damage.
 Finally, on December 31, a child dies in a tornado in Indonesia.